TU-Berlin-SNET/DIMS-openid-ssi_login/README.md

 ### create user failed: Request failed with status code 400

-In most cases this is not an issue and only means that the user at the DIMS-API already existed and therefore could be created.
+In most cases this is not an issue and only means that the user at the DIMS-API already exists and therefore could not be created.